JesseCoretta/go-dirsyn/README.md

 Package dirsyn implements myriad X.500/LDAP syntax checking functions.

 This package was mainly developed for the XDAPL Project, but may be freely used by anyone needing value syntax verification capabilities related to directory technologies.

 ## Status

 The current state of this package is EXPERIMENTAL.
 It should not be used in mission-critical or production environments, and is prone to breaking changes at any time.
 There are some interesting long-term plans for this package, so it should continue to evolve and grow over time.

+Much research remains before this package can be relied upon implicitly.
+Some functionality is present only to serve as a placeholder, and does exhibit fully standards-compliant behavior at this time.

 Contributions are most welcome.

 ## License

 The `go-dirsyn` package is released under the terms of the MIT license.
 See the repository root for applicable license files.

 Content developed or appropriated from external sources, such as that found within the `dn.go` file, will also contain the relevant license text within the file comment header.

+## Scope

+The scope of this package is intended to, ultimately, cover all of the syntactical components and logic of [ITU-T Rec.
+X.500](https://www.itu.int/rec/T-REC-X.500).
+Though exclusive to directory services, it is not exclusive to LDAP.

 ## Supported Syntaxes